 Keywords

-Remote Sensing, Landsat 8-OLI, Hydrilla, Macrophyte, Aquatic Plants, Invasive Species
+Remote Sensing, Landsat 8 OLI, Hydrilla, Macrophyte, Aquatic Plants, Invasive Species

 II.
 Introduction

 Background Information

 Hydrilla verticillata, known commonly as hydrilla, is an invasive aquatic plant that can negatively impact native vegetation and water quality.
 It outcompetes native plants by growing rapidly and forming a surface canopy that blocks light passing through the water column.
 It intensifies stratification, creates anoxic conditions in deeper areas, and changes the amounts of many other important nutrients.
 This submersed aquatic plant is on the state and federal noxious weed lists and has been nicknamed ‘‘the perfect aquatic weed’’ due to its aggressive growth habit and adaptive morphological characteristics (Langeland 1996).
 Hydrilla has become one of the most serious aquatic weed problems for the southeastern United States.
 It affects the food chain, as aquatic wildlife can die from consuming hydrilla with associated toxic epiphytic cyanobacteria (Wilde et al., 2005).
 Hydrilla is also a concern for the recreation industry, clogging boat motors and becoming a swimming hazard.
 It can be economically costly as it obstructs water withdrawal for drinking, irrigation or power generation.